judoski366/Credit-Risk-Assessment-with-Data-From-Raw-Numbers-to-Smart-Decisions/README.md

 ![Image Alt Text](https://github.com/judoski366/Credit-Risk-Assessment-with-Data-From-Raw-Numbers-to-Smart-Decisions/blob/main/Avg%20Debt%20payment.PNG)

+### Analysis:
+The data reveals that the average monthly debt payment among loan applicants is approximately $454.

+### 🔍 Key Insight:
+An average debt payment of $454 suggests that most applicants carry a moderate monthly financial obligation, which lenders can consider when assessing repayment capacity and loan affordability.

 - How does monthly debt payment relate to loan approval?

 ![image alt text](https://github.com/judoski366/Credit-Risk-Assessment-with-Data-From-Raw-Numbers-to-Smart-Decisions/blob/main/Month%20DBT.PNG)

+### Analysis: The chart shows that 45% of approved loans were granted to Low Debt Borrowers (monthly debt ratio of 0.25).
+Medium Debt Borrowers (ratio of 0.17) accounted for 31% of approvals, while High Debt Borrowers (ratio of 0.13) made up 24% of the approved loans.

+### 🔍 Key Insight: Loan approval likelihood decreases as monthly debt levels increase.
+Applicants with lower monthly debt obligations are significantly more likely to be approved, highlighting that lenders favor borrowers who demonstrate better debt management.

 ## ⚠️ Risk Assessment Analysis